-NDIS worker screening is starting in Victoria on 1 February 2021.
+NDIS worker screening started in Victoria on 1 February 2021.

-The Worker Screening Bill 2020 will see NDIS workers, operating in a risk assessed role, undergo a check.
-The check will help protect people with disability from harm.
+The Worker Screening Act 2020 (the Act) requires NDIS workers, operating in a risk assessed role, to apply for an NDIS check.
+The NDIS check includes a check of criminal history information and relevant disciplinary and regulatory findings.
+The NDIS check will help protect people with disability from harm.

-The new Bill will also replace the Working with Children Act 2005.
-It will provide one framework for conducting checks on both NDIS workers and people who work with children.
+The Act replaces the Working with Children Act 2005 and provides one framework for conducting checks on both NDIS workers and people who work with children.

 Privacy collection notice

 The purpose of this online engagement is to consult with the public on a Regulatory Impact Statement (RIS) for the proposed Regulations contained in the Worker Screening Regulations 2020.
 These Regulations will exist under the Worker Screening Act 2020 when it comes into operation, the purpose of which is to assist in protecting vulnerable persons from harm by ensuring that people who work with, or care for them, are subject to a screening process.